lexnederbragt/teaching-portfolio/pub/mappe.md

 BIOS1100. i have found the right 'form' for this course, with lectures, Participatory Live Coding sessions and group sessions.
-The material written for the course, the set of problem exercises and Multiple Choice Questions is of sufficient quality and amount.
+The material written for the course, the set of problem exercises and Multiple Choice Questions are of sufficient quality and amount.

 Along the way, educational theory has informed me for the many choices a teacher has to make.
 It has made me choose methods to lower cognitive